“I wouldn’t have to use drugs if I wasn’t so depressed.”

 Addiction rarely stands alone and many suffering from substance use disorder discover their initial use stemmed from attempts to self-medicate an underlying and often undiagnosed issue or disorder.

 At Mississippi Drug and Alcohol Treatment Center, we recognize the recovery from these disorders as dependent on each other.
 Without recovery from addiction, depression will return.
 With the recovery from depression addiction will arise.
 With this in mind, we created a plan for treating co-occurring disorders which would address both conditions while remaining focused on the sole goal of each client achieving his or her own ultimate happiness.

 Bottom line: depression and addiction are common co-occurring disorders in many individuals, but without treatment for one neither can make a full recovery.

 Treatment of both illnesses is essential for a strong and lasting recovery.
-If you or someone you love suffers from addiction and depression it is important to find a dual diagnosis treatment center that will know how to successfully treat both issues.
-Call Mississippi Drug and Alcohol Treatment Center today.
+If you or someone you love suffers from addiction and depression it is important to find a co-occurring treatment center qualified in treating both issues.

 If you’re ready to get help or would like more information about or program, call us today!